AminSeffo/AminSeffo/README.md

 ![Visitors](https://api.visitorbadge.io/api/visitors?path=AminSeffo&countColor=%2337d67a)

 My name is Amin Seffo
-- 🎓 Degree in Mechatronics and Information Technology, currently in my second year of Master's in Robotics, Cognition, Intelligence at the Technical University of Munich
+- 🎓 Degree in Mechatronics and Information Technology, currently in my second year of Master's in Robotics, Cognition, Intelligence at the Technical University of Munich.
 - 🧑‍💻 Data Science at IBM Client Engineering.
-- 🚗 Previously member at [KITcar][kit] for developing computer vision in for autonomous driving
+- 🚗 Previously member at [KITcar][kit] for developing computer vision in for autonomous driving.
-- 👀 Currently looking for internship opportunities USA
+- 👀 Currently looking for internship opportunities at MIT.
 ## Tools and Languages
 [![My Skills](https://skillicons.dev/icons?i=arduino,blender,c,cpp,docker,linux,matlab,raspberrypi,ros,tensorflow,python)](https://skillicons.dev)